danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [aws-cloudformation/cloudformation-cli](https://github.com/aws-cloudformation/cloudformation-cli) - The CloudFormation Provider Development Toolkit allows you to author your own resource providers and modules that can be used by CloudFormation.
+- [awslabs/aws-config-rdk](https://github.com/awslabs/aws-config-rdk) - The AWS Config Rules Development Kit helps developers set up, author and test custom Config rules.
+It contains scripts to enable AWS Config, create a Config rule and test it with sample ConfigurationI
+- [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.
 - [Netflix/metaflow](https://github.com/Netflix/metaflow) - :rocket: Build and manage real-life ML, AI, and data science projects with ease!
 - [chris17453/ttygif](https://github.com/chris17453/ttygif) - A modern text to gif tool.
 For use in headless ci/cd environments providing themed output for documentation.
 - [joelibaceta/video-to-ascii](https://github.com/joelibaceta/video-to-ascii) - It is a simple python package to play videos in the terminal using characters as pixels